Myrtle Park Batting Cage

 - Only adults may operate the pitching machine.

 - Only one batter in the cage at a time (except when picking up the balls).

 - Check tightness of all bolts and nuts at regular intervals.
 If any looseness, vibration, or rattle is noticed, correct immediately before further use.

-- Batters must have helmets on while in the cage.
+- Batters must wear helmets in the cage.

-- Never use any balls other then the white and yellow dimple balls supplied by MSLL.
+- Never use any balls other than the dimple balls supplied by MSLL.